RSWAIN1486/real-estate-voice-ai-fe/README.md

 ## How It Works

-1. When a user speaks to the voice agent asking about properties, the agent recognizes this as a property search query
+1. When a user speaks to the voice agent asking about properties, the agent uses its own pretrained knowledge to answer the query.
-2. The agent calls the `propertySearch` tool with the user's query
-3. On the backend, the query is processed by DeepInfra's Llama 3.2 model to extract search parameters
-4. The backend performs a RAG (Retrieval-Augmented Generation) search on the property database
+2. The backend creates a call using the Ultravox Agent API (`/api/agents/{agent_id}/calls`).
+3. The agent responds to property search questions using its built-in knowledge and can provide dummy data as needed.
-5. Results are returned to the frontend and displayed in an easy-to-read format
+4. Results are returned to the frontend and displayed in an easy-to-read format.
-6. The voice agent can then answer follow-up questions about the properties
+5. The voice agent can then answer follow-up questions about the properties.

 ## Technologies Used

 - **Frontend**: React, TypeScript, Material-UI, Redux
 - **Backend**: FastAPI, Python
 - **Voice Processing**: Ultravox API
-- **Natural Language Understanding**: DeepInfra Llama 3.2 model
+- **Natural Language Understanding**: Ultravox Agent (pretrained knowledge)
-- **Search**: RAG (Retrieval-Augmented Generation)
+- **Search**: Ultravox Agent (no external property search tool)

+## Backend API Changes

+- The `/property-search` endpoint and DeepInfra RAG-based search have been removed.
+- A new endpoint `/agent-calls` is available, which proxies requests to the Ultravox Agent API (`/api/agents/{agent_id}/calls`).
+- You must set `ULTRAVOX_AGENT_ID` in your backend `.env` file.